tp7/Prass/README.md

 ## Prass
 Console processor for ASS subtitles.

-This script is super pre-alpha so things might break, although they shouldn't.
 Feature requests and any kind of feedback are welcome.

 ### Why?
 Imagine you've got a few dozens of subtitle files and you want to apply TPP to each of them, and maybe also restyle one of the files and use the same group of styles for everything else.
 This script allows you to easily do it from console so you don't have to suffer with Aegisub.